m-lab/go/flagext/README.md

-Functions which extend the capabilities of the `flag` library.
+Functions which extend the capabilities of the `flag` package.